I know how frustrating it is when Facebook keeps crashing on your Android

 - Consider

-Facebook Lite if your device is older or you want a light type.
+Facebook Lite if your device is older or you want a lighter version.

 FAQ